COPtoLON/KB/Quantitative Finance/Market making/README.md

-1. Avellaneda–Stoikov (AS) Model
+# 1. Avellaneda–Stoikov (AS) Model

-Key Ideas
+## Key Ideas

-Risk Aversion and Inventory Control
+### Risk Aversion and Inventory Control
-The model incorporates a parameter ( 𝛾 γ) for risk aversion.
+- The model incorporates a parameter (𝛾) for risk aversion.
 As your net position (inventory) grows, the model automatically adjusts your bid and ask prices to reduce exposure and the risk of adverse moves.
-Dynamic Spread Setting
+### Dynamic Spread Setting
-Quotes are updated continuously based on market volatility and inventory levels.
+- Quotes are updated continuously based on market volatility and inventory levels.
 The spread widens when inventory is large or volatility is high, and narrows otherwise.
-Poisson (or Exponential) Arrival Models
+### Poisson (or Exponential) Arrival Models
-The model frequently assumes that incoming market orders arrive randomly (e.g., via Poisson processes), which helps estimate the probability of filling on either side of the spread.
+- The model frequently assumes that incoming market orders arrive randomly (e.g., via Poisson processes), which helps estimate the probability of filling on either side of the spread.

-Why It’s Popular
+## Why It’s Popular
 The Avellaneda–Stoikov framework is one of the earliest academic “optimal market making” models well-suited for limit order book markets.
 It explicitly combines risk management (controlling inventory) with optimal quoting decisions in a fairly tractable mathematical form.

-2. Extensions of Avellaneda–Stoikov
+# 2. Extensions of Avellaneda–Stoikov
 Several researchers have extended the AS model to account for more realistic market microstructure features:

 Order Book Depth / Queue Position